mahathir68/solar-event-detection-YOLOv8/README.md

 **Baek et al. (2021)** - *“Solar Event Detection Using Deep-Learning-Based Object Detection Methods”*
 The study focuses on detecting and localizing three types of solar phenomena: **prominence**, **sunspot**, and **coronal hole** using object detection models like SSD and Faster R-CNN.

-In this implementation, we utilize **YOLOv11**, selected for its advanced architecture designed to improve multi-scale object detection performance.
+In this implementation, I utilized **YOLOv11**, selected for its advanced architecture designed to improve multi-scale object detection performance.
 Unlike earlier YOLO versions, YOLOv11 integrates the **C3K2**, **SPPF**, and **C2PSA** modules, enhancing detection across varied object sizes and feature granularities (Rao, 2023).

 ## Implementation Overview